inaudibleeffects/inaudibleeffects/README.md

-# INAUDIBLE EFFECTS (GTK3 branch)
+# Inaudible Effects (GTK3 branch)
 Collection of experimental LV2 audio plugins.
 This branch is dedicated to the GTK3 plugins port.

-** Disclaimer : you should not considerate using GTK3 to write audio plugins as they will not run on GTK2 hosts like Ardour !
-This branch was solely made to show how to write a GTK3 LV2 plugin in C. **
+**Disclaimer : you should not considerate using GTK3 to write audio plugins as they will not run on GTK2 hosts like Ardour !
+This branch was solely made to show how to write a GTK3 LV2 plugin in C.**

 ## Plugins